 Alexander C. Diener is associate professor of geography at the University of Kansas.

-Joshua Hagen is dean of the College of Arts and Sciences at Northern State University.
+Joshua Hagen is dean of the College of Letters and Science at the University of Wisconsin-Stevens Point.

 List of Figures and Tables

 1 The City as Palimpsest: Narrating National Identity through

 Urban Space and Place

 2 Creating a Place for the Nation in Dublin: The Republic of Ireland’s Garden of Remembrance